 What is combination feeding?

-Combination feeding offers lots of parents flexibility and gives other people besides mom the chance to feed the baby using a bottle.
+Combination feeding offers lots of parents flexibility.
+It gives other people besides mom the chance to feed the baby using a bottle.
+It can also be a good option if you have a low breast milk supply, want to supplement with formula for night feeds, or are feeding multiple babies.

-Some of the benefits of combination feeding include…
+Some of the other benefits of combination feeding include:

 - Family and friends can be involved in feeding the baby.